TERM 2 2021

 • need to be medically fit to drive (if medical conditions need to be assessed by VicRoads, please allow 10 business days from submission of your VicRoads Medical Form to South West TAFE, before your Motorcycle Learner Permit course date).

-In preparation for the Motorcycle Learner Permit knowledge assessment, it is recommended participants read the Victorian Rider Handbook which is available through VicRoads, newsagents or online.
+In preparation for the Motorcycle Learner Permit knowledge assessment, it is highly recommended participants read the Victorian Rider Handbook which is available through VicRoads, newsagents or online.

 http://www.vicroads.vic.gov.au/Home/ Licences/Handbooks/Motorcyclists/ VictorianRiderHandbook.htm